Saint Paul

 Saint Paul participates in Xcel Energy’s Partners in Energy program where the city and utility partner to set energy efficiency targets and determine renewable energy strategies to work toward carbon neutrality by 2050 in the building sector.
 Through this program, Xcel Energy provided the City of Saint Paul access to data regarding energy use by customer, neighborhood, business district, census track, and other local configurations.
 Developers complying with the Saint Paul Sustainable Building Ordinance must participate in the Xcel’s Energy Design Assistance program.
 Those projects are then eligible to receive incentives from Xcel Energy.

-Last Updated: July 2021
+Last Updated: August 2023

 Low-Income Programs

-Xcel Energy offers a portfolio of programs for low-income customers, including the Home Energy Savings Program (HESP), Low Income Home Energy Savings Program (LIHES), and Multi-Family Energy Savings Program (MESP).
+Xcel Energy offers a portfolio of programs for low-income customers, including the Home Energy Savings Program (HESP), Low Income Home Energy Savings Program (LIHES), Multi-Family Energy Savings Program (MESP), and Affordable Efficient New Home Construction..
 HESP offers free home energy education and improvement services to income-qualifying customers.
 HESP starts with a home assessment and installation of LED lighting.
 Additional measures offered are refrigerator, freezer, room air conditioner replacement and recycling.
 For natural gas customers the program offers replacement of furnace, boiler or water heater.
 HESP will also provide weatherization services for homes heated with natural gas or electricity from Xcel Energy, and the program coordinates with the Weatherization Assistance Program (WAP).
 The LIHES Program offers installation services to electric and gas customers who seek to improve their homes’ comfort and lower their utility bills.
 During a home visit, the program identifies energy savings opportunities, educates customers about energy-saving measures, and then installs the customers’ measures of choice, such as light bulbs, water efficiency measures, and door and attic hatch weatherstripping.

 MESP offers free education and electric saving measures to income-qualifying multi-family buildings.
 Services are provided in the resident’s units and include installation of LED bulbs, replacement and recycling of refrigerators, freezers, and room air conditioners.
 Outside of the low-income portfolio, the Multi-Family Building Efficiency Program will provide double incentive for income-qualified buildings.
+The Affordable Efficient New Home Construction program is a new, income-qualified program introduced in 2021.
+It helps local, affordable housing builders and qualified market-rate builders construct energy efficient, affordable homes for residential customers.
+It provides incentives for installing a suite of advanced energy efficiency measures.

 Income eligible participants may leverage funding through the Weatherization Assistant Program or other external sources—such as City funded and administered grant programs—while participating in utility-managed programs.
 Beyond funding for efficiency projects, some communities support the program outreach through their staff, community members and city specific communications resources.
-Health and safety measures were not eligible for conservation improvement program (CIP) funding in 2019 or 2020.
-However, funding for health and safety measures was recently approved to be funded through the Home Energy Savings Program (HESP) starting in 2021.

-In 2019, according to Xcel Energy, it achieved 2,187 MWh and 0.08 MMtherms in energy savings, while spending $2,486,988 and $1,578,353 on electric and natural gas low-income programs, respectively.
-In 2019, Xcel Energy served 4,269 electric and 759 natural gas low-income customers.
+In 2021, according to Xcel Energy, it achieved 1,549 MWh and 0.08 MMtherms in energy savings, while spending $2,191,944 and $1,928,060 on electric and natural gas low-income programs, respectively.
+In 2021, Xcel Energy served 6,590 electric and 770 natural gas low-income customers.

 Multifamily Programs